AmanMehta199816/Aman-Mehta-Ethical-Hacker/README.md

 ## Getting Started

 If you're new to ethical hacking, start with these resources to understand the foundational concepts:
+To begin your journey in ethical hacking, start by understanding the fundamentals of networking, operating systems, and cybersecurity.
+Familiarize yourself with Linux and essential command-line tools, then delve into programming languages like Python for automation and scripting.
+Explore ethical hacking tools and frameworks, practice in a controlled lab environment, and stay updated with the latest security threats and vulnerabilities.
+Consider pursuing certifications such as CEH or OSCP to validate your skills.
+Always adhere to ethical guidelines and legal regulations, ensuring proper authorization before conducting security testing.
+With continuous learning, practice, and ethical conduct, you can embark on a rewarding career in ethical hacking.
 ![IMG-20240324-WA0015](https://github.com/AmanMehta199816/Aman-Mehta-Ethical-Hacker/assets/96304523/8b1a5512-6f01-43ef-b7e2-9e85fff9c242)

 ## Steps